stevencurtis/SwiftCoding/UINavigationController/README.md

 # The UINavigationController and UINavigationBar in Swift
-## We can do it good!
+## Improve your user experience

 ![Settings](Images/Settings.png)
-<sub>Diagram my Steven Curtis</sub>
+<sub>Diagram by Steven Curtis</sub>

-Unusually for one of these articles I've presented two separate Projects within the [repo](https://github.com/stevencurtis/UINavigationController)
+Unusually for one of these articles I've presented two separate Projects within the [repo](https://github.com/stevencurtis/SwiftCoding/tree/master/UINavigationController)

 Difficulty: **Beginner** | Easy | Normal | Challenging<br/>
 This article has been developed using Xcode 12.1, and Swift 5.3